YassineNJ/UNet-VAE-Pytorch/README.md

+# UNet & VAE

-# PyTorch impelmentation of UNet and a variational auto-encoder applied to the MNIST dataset
+PyTorch impelmentation of UNet and a variational auto-encoder applied to the MNIST dataset